 The least-squares regression estimates, for example, are unbiased, but their variance can be very large, leading to high MSE.
 Shrinkage estimators introduce a small amount of bias in order to (potentially) strongly reduce the variance of an estimator, resulting in a net decrease in MSE.

 As an interesting sidenote, consider the estimation of a normal variance from a set of observations , and set

-Tranditionally, is called the sample variance and is called population variance.
-This terminology is kind of silly, and is used because (which is actually the maximum likelihood estimator) is a biased estimate of the population variance, whereas is unbiased.
-But it turns out that that is actually the better estimator in a MSE sense, though it’s possible to do even better: The best estimator (in the sense of the lowest MSE) *of the form * turns out to use in the denominator.
+Tranditionally, is called the sample variance and is called the population variance.
+This terminology is kind of silly, and is used because (which is actually the maximum likelihood estimate) is a biased estimate of the population variance, whereas is unbiased.
+But it turns out that that is actually the better estimator in a MSE sense, though it’s possible to do even better by using in the denominator.

-where is the correlation matrix and is a matrix with the variance on the diagonals, and then shrink towards the identity, which would shrink towards a diagonal matrix while preserving the variances.
+where is the correlation matrix and is a matrix with the standard deviations on the diagonals, and then shrink towards the identity, which would shrink towards a diagonal matrix while preserving the variances.